TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          string

    Description
-         prefix for the imagenames.
+         Prefix for the image names.
 This prefix is appended with the uid of the page.

    Default